Site Settings – Members

 2. Choose the Deactivate option.

-You can reactive a deactivated user by following these steps:
+Similarly, you can reactive a deactivated user by following these steps:

 1. Click on the three dots icon next to the user’s record and choose Activate.